Togo

 Usage of EBA Preferences

-About 5% of EU imports from Togo currently make use of EBA preferences.
-The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, is very high and currently stands at 82.3%.
+About 9% of EU imports from Togo made use of EBA preferences in 2023 (most other imports enter duty free under the EU's normal tariff regime).
+The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, decreased to 77% in 2023.

 Trade with the EU